Who Am I?

 Statement

 My work a photographer is deeply rooted in the grounding power of the natural world.
-I depict the strength and calmness of water, the warmth of the sun, the foreboding of trees towering overhead, and so much more.
-In my work of urban settings, we instantly are swept away with the feeling of location.
+I depict the strength and calmness of water, the warmth of the sun, the foreboding of trees towering overhead, and much more.
+In my work of urban settings, you’re instantly swept away with the feeling of location.
 Through this imagery, I’m able to connect emotionally with the viewer, drawing them in, allowing for a greater appreciation of the location, as well as the people who inhabit it.